 1989-1992: Andre Scott Anderson with wins over Dempsey begins challenging him for domestic supremacy.
 Abroad, at the 1990 World Championships in Holland, Kreidel beats Mike for the gold.
 And at the ’92 Barcelona Paralympics, Mike, on losing to Tisserant, has to be content with silver.

-Member of the Paralympic and Olympic Community are honoring Mike with the first annual - Mike Dempsey Memorial International Table Tennis Championships.
-Visit the webpage for more info on the great event!
+Members of the Paralympic and Olympic Community honored Mike with the first annual - Mike Dempsey Memorial International Table Tennis Championships.
+Visit the webpage for stories and images!
+Now is the time to get ready for the 2013 event.